-Organize staff and make position assignments, hold staff meeting - follow position assignment job aid and assign team appropriate to complexity of the incident.
-Assign staffing based on needs of the response, and qualifications/experience of the staff.
-Initiate and maintain unit log and individual logs.
-Establish working phone line (s) for incoming calls and an email for email inquiries.
-Establish team to answer phones and answer calls as they come in.
-Advertise phone number and email address with JIC/PIO and other outreach activities.
-Establish location to store phone messages, notes, responses and documents.
-Ensure all phone messages are documented with a time taken and whether response was completed.
-Close the loop on everything if possible.
-Establish a situation board with key information for the Liaison Unit.
-Be sure to include an up to date meeting schedule at all times.
-Establish rapport and coordination with JIC, PIO, etc. Collocate Liaison and Joint Information Center if possible.
-Ensure a clear division of duties between LNO and PIO for community relations.
-Develop an immediate message to be broadcast to key elected and tribal governments and agency representatives.
+- Organize staff and make position assignments, hold staff meeting follow position assignment job aid and assign team appropriate to the complexity of the incident. - Assign staffing based on needs of the response, and qualifications/experience of the staff. - Initiate and maintain unit log and individual logs. - Establish working phone line (s) for incoming calls and an email for email inquiries.
+Establish a team to answer phones and answer calls as they come in.
+Advertise phone number and email address with JIC/PIO and other outreach activities. - Establish a location to store phone messages, notes, responses, and documents.
+Ensure all phone messages are documented with the time taken and whether the response was completed.
+Close the loop on everything if possible. - Establish a situation board with key information for the Liaison Unit.
+Be sure to include an up-to-date meeting schedule at all times. - Establish rapport and coordination with JIC, PIO, etc. Collocate Liaison and Joint Information Center if possible.
+Ensure a clear division of duties between LNO and PIO for community relations. - Develop an immediate message to be broadcast to key elected and tribal governments and agency representatives.
 Coordinate closely with JIC to ensure messaging is consistent and timely provided.
-It is important to inform them early even if information is very incomplete.
-Verify public health impacts information with safety officer, Unified Command and local health authority and coordinate public health information with local governments, health agencies and concerned citizens.
-Develop a "To Do" List using an Open Action Tracker (ICS-233).
-NCY, ELECTED OFFICIAL, TRIBAL & STAKEHOLDER REACH Monitor check-in sheets daily to ensure that all Agency Representatives in the command post are identified.
-Rapidly develop and maintain list of elected officials, tribes, stakeholders, Non-government organizations (NGOs), and assisting and cooperating agencies, including name, phone number, and email address.
-Develop email distribution lists for key groups.
-Typically one for elected officials, one for tribes, one for NGOs and stakeholders, one for agencies, etc.
+It is important to inform them early even if the information is very incomplete. - Verify public health impact information with the safety officer, Unified Command, and local health authority and coordinate public health information with local governments, health agencies, and concerned citizens. - Develop a "To Do" List using an Open Action Tracker (ICS-233).